Capital gains tax

 CGT issues are integral to estate planning and general tax planning and can range from the reorganisation of a group of companies to selling a small holding of a quoted share.

 The key issue is usually timing.
 Any planning has to be done well in advance of the disposal.
 Once the transaction has completed it is usually too late.
 Indeed, in some instances is too late where negotiations for sale have only just begun.
-It may even be too late if asset has merely been advertised.
+It may even be too late if an asset has merely been advertised.

 Contact us